ZhiGroup/pytorch_ehr/README.md

 **Overview**

 Although there are plenty of repos on vision and NLP models, there are very limited repos on EHR using deep learning that we can find.
 Here we open source our repo, implementing data preprocessing, data loading, and a zoo of common RNN models.
 The main goal is to lower the bar of entering this field for researchers.
-We are not claiming any state-of-the-art performance, though our models are quite competitive (a paper describing our work will be available soon).
+We are not claiming any state-of-the-art performance, though our models are quite competitive.

 Based on existing works (e.g., Dr. AI and RETAIN), we represent electronic health records (EHRs) using the pickled list of list of list, which contain histories of patients' diagnoses, medications, and other various events.
 We integrated all relevant information of a patient's history, allowing easy subsetting.